-WKU returns two senior RBs, yet they combined for only around 700
+WKU returns two senior RBs, yet they combined for only around 700 yards last year.

 Veteran Linebacker corps

 Unproven QB who threw only 25 passes total last season.

 Young Secondary—could see three sophomores start.

 9/12 UCLA (4-8): The season opener from last year proved to be an ominous sign of what lay ahead for the '08 Vols as the Bruins' prevailed in OT, in Rick Neuheisel's first game back at his alma mater.
 Things will be a little different this year as this Bruins' return 16 starters, and rid themselves of QB Kevin Craft—the gift that kept on giving to the Vol Defense last year.
 All Vol fans hope this series matches the result of Tennessee's match-up with Cal: home teams take care of business.